William-Burnham/HPE_Xi_Metrics/README.md

     "do_compute_metrics"        # (Boolean) Compute metrics from the predictions of selected models (ensure predictions are computed first)
-    "do_ankles"                 # (Boolean) NOT RECOMMENDED - MEDIAPIPE EXCLUSIVE: Include ankles in metric calculations "metrics_output_folder"     # Directory for metrics to be saved to
+    "do_ankles"                 # (Boolean) NOT RECOMMENDED - MEDIAPIPE EXCLUSIVE: Include ankles in metric calculations "do_transverse_angles"      # (Boolean) Include internal hip and external shoulder in metric calculations "metrics_output_folder"     # Directory for metrics to be saved to

     "mediapipe_pose"            # (Boolean) Select MediaPipe Pose model